Climate change in Tuvalu: Sea level rise

-There are observable changes that have occurred over the last ten to fifteen years that show Tuvaluans that there have been changes to sea levels.
+Prime Minister Enele Sopoaga has responded to the University of Auckland study with assertions that Tuvalu is not expanding and has gained no additional habitable land.
+Tuvaluans point to observable changes that have occurred to that show there have been changes to sea levels.
 Those observable changes include sea water bubbling up through the porous coral rock to form pools on each high tide and flooding of low-lying areas including the airport on a regular basis during spring tides and king tides.

 Several causes of coastal flooding in Tuvalu have been identified, including: "sand mining, paving of surface areas, and manipulation of coastlines in addition to high seas caused by meteorological and climatological forces."

 Ecosystems

 Ocean acidification was projected to continue in 2011 (with very high confidence).

-There is further contention as to whether saltwater encroachment that is destroying the gardens for pulaka, taro and coconut palms is the consequence of changes in the sea level; or the consequence of the fresh water being extracted from the freshwater lens in the sub-surface of the atoll or the consequence of the creation of the borrow pits, which are the result of the extraction of coral to build the runway at Funafuti during World War II.
 The investigation of groundwater dynamics of Fongafale Islet, Funafuti, show that tidal forcing results in salt water contamination of the surficial aquifer during spring tides.
 The degree of aquifer salinization depends on the specific topographic characteristics and the hydrologic controls in the sub-surface of the atoll.
 About half of Fongafale islet is reclaimed swamp that contains porous, highly permeable coral blocks that allow the tidal forcing of salt water.
 Increases in the sea level will exacerbate the aquifer salinization as the result of increases in tidal forcing.

 The reefs at Funafuti have suffered damage, with 80 per cent of the coral having been bleached as a consequence of the increase of the ocean temperatures and acidification from increased levels of carbon dioxide.
 The coral bleaching, which includes staghorn corals, is attributed to the increase in water temperature that occurred during the El Niños that occurred from 1998 to 2000 and from 2000 to 2001.
 Researchers from Japan have investigated rebuilding the coral reefs through introduction of foraminifera.

 The atolls have shown resilience to gradual sea-level rise, with atolls and reef islands being able to grow under current climate conditions by generating sufficient sand and coral debris that accumulates and gets dumped on the islands during cyclones.
 Gradual sea-level rise also allows for coral polyp activity to increase the reefs.
 However, if the increase in sea level occurs at faster rate as compared to coral growth, or if polyp activity is damaged by ocean acidification, then the resilience of the atolls and reef islands is less certain.